Aerial view of the Chiang Mai property market. The city analyzed in the 2026 market breakdown

 Chiang Mai Property Market 2026: What 1,000+ Listings Actually Show

 I spent 18 months inside the Chiang Mai property market.
-I scraped over 1,000 listings.
+I analysed over 1,000 listings.
 I walked roughly 60 units in person.
 I rejected most of them.
-I closed on one 82-square-metre unit for 2.15 million THB after walking out of a 3.4 million THB listing with a hidden 340,000 THB agency fee buried in the deal sheet.
+I closed on one 82-square-metre unit for 2.15 million THB after walking out of a 3.4 million THB listing with a 340,000 THB agency fee I only caught by reading the deal sheet line by line.
 That walk is the entire reason this page exists.
 The Chiang Mai property market in 2026 is not what the glossy carousels on international portals tell you it is.
 Below is the version that survived my spreadsheet.

 The Chiang Mai Property Market 2026 in One Honest Paragraph